cozy/cozy-stack/docs/remote.md

 If you are a developer and you want to use a new remote doctype, it can be difficult to first make it available in the github.com/cozy/cozy-doctypes repository and only then test it.
-So, the cozy-stack serve command will have a `--doctypes` option to gives a local directory with the doctypes.
+So, the cozy-stack serve command has a `--doctypes` option to gives a local directory with the doctypes.
 You can fork the repository, clone it, work on a new doctype inside, test it locally, and when OK, make a pull request for it.